 - (1).
-Purpose

-- a.
 To provide opportunities for a mix of office, service, and limited residential and retail uses, to alter the pattern of commercial activity on Route 1, to serve Kittery's needs, and to minimize traffic congestion.
 A mix of uses on a site is desired and, in some cases, required; a continuation of strip development is not encouraged in this zone.
-The Mixed-Use Zone is intended to accommodate growth.
+The Mixed-Use Zone is intended to accommodate growth. - (2).

-- b.
 The purpose of large lot sizes, open space standards, and frontage requirements is to limit the number of access points along U.S. Route 1, to encourage the development of service roads which may serve several developments, and to create development that will retain the predominant rural character of the zone.
 Other objectives are to encourage an orderly and safe traffic flow along U.S. Route 1, pedestrian safety, and an attractive site design enhanced by landscaping, open space, and restrictions on the locations of parking.
 These development goals are supported by the principles and objectives identified in the Town's Design Handbook, Kittery Maine.

-- (2).
-Permitted uses
+B. Permitted uses.

-- a.
-Accessory Dwelling Units

-- b.
-Dwelling, Single-Family (limited to lots of record as of April 1, 2004)

-- c.
-Dwelling, Multi-Family (limited to the upper floors of mixed-use building that is served by public sewerage)
+- (1).
+Accessory Dwelling Units - (2).
+Dwelling, Single-Family (limited to lots of record as of April 1, 2004). - (3).
+Dwelling, Multi-Family (limited to the upper floors of mixed-use building that is served by public sewerage).

-- d.
-Accessory Use & Building

-- e.
-Home Occupations, Major

-- f.
-Home Occupations, Minor

-- g.
-Agriculture

-- h.
-Art Studio or Gallery

-- i.
-Boat Yard